Galatoire's: History

-The Galatoire's Monologues
+Galatoire's Monologues

 On April 27, 2002, Gilberto Eyzaguirre was fired from Galatoire's.
-Gilberto had worked as a waiter at the restaurant for more than 20 years, yet was dismissed after multiple sexual harassment complaints from the staff.
-The firing of Gilberto caused a huge controversy in New Orleans due to the dissatisfaction of the regular customers.
-The event became a social drama, and over 150 of the regular diners wrote letters against Gilberto's dismissal, along with creating a website for him, and talking about it on radio talk shows.
+Eyzaguirre had worked as a waiter at the restaurant for more than 20 years, yet was dismissed after multiple sexual harassment complaints from the staff.
+Eyzaguirre's firing caused a huge controversy in New Orleans due to the dissatisfaction of the regular customers.
+The event became a social drama, and over 150 of the regular diners wrote letters against Eyzaguirre's dismissal, along with creating a website for him, and talking about it on radio talk shows.

-There were two sides to this debate; that of the elites who were very against Gilberto being fired as he was a long-time worker at Galatoire's, and that of the broader public backed up by lawyers, journalists, and the former U.S. Attorney, who viewed the dismissal as a fair one.
+There were two sides to this debate; that of the elites who were very against Eyzaguirre being fired as he was a long-time worker at Galatoire's, and that of the broader public backed up by lawyers, journalists, and the former U.S. Attorney, who viewed the dismissal as a fair one.
 A columnist from The Times-Picayune named Chris Rose decided to use all the letters written for the journal in a satirical reading named "Galatoire's Monologues."
 The satire took place in a cabaret and had many local celebrities as part of it.
 It was a huge success and many of the readings became sold out.
 In 2003, the readings were performed at a conference in Napa, California, at the museum of American Center for Wine, Food and the Art.